openjck/domainspy/README.md

 Run `npm start`

-#### Running a compiled binary (optional)
+#### Run a compiled binary (optional)

-domainspy can be compiled to run in environments where Node and/or NPM are not available, for example, on certain shared hosts.
+domainspy and its dependencies can be compiled to a single binary for use in environments where Node and/or NPM are not available.

 Run `npm run compile` to compile the application.
-If you only care about certain targets, you can provide them as options to the script like this: `npm run compile -- --targets node8-linux-x64`.
+If you only care about certain targets, you can provide them as options to the command.
+For example: `npm run compile -- --targets node8-linux-x64`.

-Remember to put a *domains.json* file and a *.env* file in the same directory as the binary.
+Remember to put a *domains.json* file and a *.env* in whatever directory you ultimately move the binary to.
+The application will error out if these aren't present.

 ### Test